ehfuzzz/hyperliquid-CLI/README.md

 example `cargo run -- tp 100% sol +300pnl` - sets a take profit order for 100% of the order size for sol with a take profit of 300pnl

-example `cargo run  --tp 50% sol +10%pnl` - sets a take profit order for 50% of the order size for sol with a take profit of 10% of the order size
+example `cargo run  -- tp 50% sol +10%pnl` - sets a take profit order for 50% of the order size for sol with a take profit of 10% of the order size

 #### Stop Loss